elastic/beats/dev-tools/kubernetes/README.md

 Once you are done with Tilt, you can simply `CTRL+C` from the open Tilt terminal.
 The resources that you started in k8s will still be running though.

+For more information on how to configure Tilt to run different scenarios look at the comments in the Tiltfile.

 If you want to remove all the k8s resources that you started with Tilt, you can run

 ```shell